andrey-helldar/vk/README.md

 ## Copyright and License

-Vk was written by Andrey Helldar for the Laravel framework 5.3 or later, and is licensed under [The MIT License (MIT)](LICENSE).
+Vk was written by Andrey Helldar for the Laravel Framework 5.4 or later, and is licensed under [The MIT License (MIT)](LICENSE).

 ## Translation